h3xar0n/my_security_plus/README.md

 * Physical
 * Logical (VLAN)
   - A VLAN provides separation for traffic and can be configured to separate VoIP and data traffic.
+  - While a VLAN is useful to segment out network traffic to various parts of the network, if data is still being routed to/from an HVAC VLAN then this won't stop someone from the open wireless network from being able to attempt to login to the HVAC controls.
 * Virtualization
 * Air gaps
 #### Tunneling/VPN: